 Early Years Foundation Stage Overview

-We follow the curriculum guidelines set out in the revised Early Years Foundation Stage (EYFS) which was implemented in September 2012 and updated in September 2014.
+We follow the curriculum guidelines set out in the new Early Years Foundation Stage (EYFS) which was implemented in September 2021

 The main principles on which the EYFS is based are grouped into four main themes-

 Each child at Harpsden Pre-School will have a key person - a named member of staff responsible for a small group of children.
 The key person will help your child feel happy and safe at pre-school and observe their learning and development.
 Your child’s key person will use the observations to plan the next steps in your child’s learning and development in ways which best fit their interests and learning style.